At a Glance

 ✨Tip Number 3

-Prepare for potential technical assessments or case studies during the interview process.
-Brush up on your problem-solving skills related to pollution and noise issues, as these are likely to be focal points in discussions.
+Prepare for potential technical assessments during the interview process.
+Brush up on your skills related to noise assessments and pollution control measures, as these are crucial for the role and will set you apart from other candidates.

 ✨Tip Number 4